cmeyrueix4/MyFirstShop/README.md

 This project can be run through npm start.

-Throughout this course I am creating a Shopping website that touches upon all the topics listed above and more.
+Throughout this course I am creating a Store website that touches upon all the topics listed above and more.
 I am working on everything from the front-end to the back-end and am excited to learn about more current technologies!

 What I've touched on so far:
   - CSS styling